sonainjameel/Image_Processing/README.md

 ## ✉️ Contact

 Your feedback is welcome!
-If you have any questions or comments, please feel free to reach out by opening an issue or through your preferred contact method.
+If you have any questions or comments, please feel free to reach out by opening an issue or through email.

 sonainjamil@ieee.org.